GreatCowBASIC/Help/output/md/overview_apple_macos_gcbasic.md

 1. Download the GCBASIC - macOS Installer disk image (.dmg) file from
     <https://sourceforge.net/projects/gcbasic/files/GCBasic-macOS-Installer.dmg/download>
-2. Double click the .dmg file to mount it on your Desktop and a window will open which contains the Installer.
+2. Double click the .dmg file to mount it on your Desktop, and a window will open which contains the Installer.
-3. Double click the REAME\_FIRST.txt file and read it for any important information you may need before proceeding.
+3. Double click the README\_FIRST.txt file and read it for any important information you may need before proceeding.
 4. Double click the GCBASIC icon and follow the installer prompts.

 </div>